-The area around Blue Butte, Metolius River Preserve, Camp Sherman, Suttle Lake, and Black Butte Ranch has some stunning fall colors.
+The area around Black Butte, Metolius River Preserve, Camp Sherman, Suttle Lake, and Black Butte Ranch has some stunning fall colors.
 Located between the Santiam Pass and Sisters, Oregon – this area has tons of recreation options and places to stay.
 Black Butte Ranch also has a few small groves of aspen trees.
-And stop in for lunch at the Camp Sherman Store.
+And stop in for lunch at the Camp Sherman Store (the best BLTs!)

 10. Steens Mountain